B2GL/project-launcher/README.md

 - **Delete Group**: Right-click on a group → "Delete Group"
 - **Refresh View**: Click the refresh icon in the view toolbar

+### Exporting and Importing Groups

+- **Export**: Open the Multi Project Launcher view, click the cloud-upload icon, or run `Multi Project Launcher: Export Project Launcher Settings` from the Command Palette.
+Choose where to save the JSON snapshot of your groups.
+- **Import**: Run `Multi Project Launcher: Import Project Launcher Settings`, select the exported JSON file, and confirm the overwrite prompt.
+The extension replaces your existing groups with the imported set, making IDE migrations straightforward.

 ## Extension Settings

 This extension stores your project groups in VS Code's global state, so they persist across sessions and workspaces.